unified-doc/unified-doc/spec.md

 }
 ```

-The `doc` should apply annotations by simply wrapping annotated text segments with `<mark />` nodes and leave other areas of the document semantically unchanged.
-The following pseudocode outlines how annotations work:
+A `doc` should implement `annotations` by wrapping annotated text node segments with `<mark />` nodes while leaving other areas of the `doc` semantically unchanged.
+The following pseudocode describes the process and behaviors when annotating a `doc`.

 ```js
 const content = '<blockquote><strong>some</strong>\ncontent</blockquote>';